HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/oil_tank.md

 # Loot & More

-The Oil Tank is indestructible, and therefore drops no loot.
+The Oil Tank is indestructible and therefore drops no loot.

 # Tips